akash02ab/dsa/Hashing/elementNotInRange.md

 # Element not in range

 ### Given array and a range [low, high].
-Find the that are in range but not in array.
+Find the elements that are in range but not in array.

 <br>